Event-Triggered Active Disturbance Rejection Control for Uncertain Random Nonlinear Systems: Introduction

 This paper has the following structure.
-In Section \ref{Se2}, the problem is formulated, and some preliminaries are presented.
-In Section \ref{SetionIII}, the event-triggered ADRC is designed and the main results are presented.
-The proofs of the main results are given in Section \ref{proofofmainresult}.
-In Section \ref{sectionIV}, some numerical simulations are performed to validate the theoretical results, followed up with concluding remarks in Section \ref{sectionV}.
+In Section \ref{Se2}, the problem is formulated, and some preliminaries are introduced.
+In Section \ref{SetionIII}, the event-triggered ADRC controller is designed and the main results are presented.
+The theoretical proofs of main results are given in Section \ref{proofofmainresult}.
+In Section \ref{sectionIV}, some numerical simulations are carried out to validate the theoretical results, followed up with concluding remarks in Section \ref{sectionV}.